Wants to Meet Up

 Why I’m on Couchsurfing

 As a physiotherapist and yoga teacher, I am fascinated by the human body & mind.
-It's sad that many people are super-excited about their smartphones, but largely neglect their own body, the greatest instrument they will ever own!
 I've always enjoyed being physically active, and practise a wide range of sports, both in summer and winter time.
 I also enjoy cooking, and having good food & wine.
 Though certainly not a couch potato, i do appreciate the comfort of cocooning at home every once in a while and therefore invested in a good couch, which is good news for you couchsurfers! :)

 Music, Movies, and Books